MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

 * For Windows Forms applications, install the [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost) package.

 After you install the NuGet package, [set up your project](https://docs.microsoft.com/windows/uwp/porting/desktop-to-uwp-enhance#first-set-up-your-project) so that it can use UWP types.

+## Known issues and limitations

+See our list of [known issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues?utf8=%E2%9C%93&q=is:issue+is:open+label:XamlIslands+label:bug).

 ### Add a Windows XAML host control